How to Tell Your Child They’re Adopted and Whether to Tell Them at All

 Table of Contents

-In the USA, the total number of adoptions in 2014 was 110,373.
-Despite the great number of children being adopted in the US each year, as an adoptive parent you may still worry about how to tell your child that they are adopted, and even whether you should tell them at all.
+In the USA, about 135,000 children are adopted each year.
+Despite the great number, as an adoptive parent, you may still worry about how to tell your child that they are adopted.
+And even whether you should tell them at all.

 If you are adopting a newborn, you can begin telling them their story straight away so that the fact of their adoption is something that they grow up with.
 Speaking about their birth parents and talking about the day you met them can form a positive part of your child’s journey.